tiders-shore/tiders-shore/README.md

 We are a fork of [Goob Station](https://github.com/Goob-Station/Goob-Station), which itself is a fork of the [main Space Station 14 repository](https://github.com/space-wizards/space-station-14).
 All SS14 forks, such as ours, utilise the [Robust Toolbox engine](https://github.com/space-wizards/RobustToolbox) as a framework — however, it is not directly a part of our repository, but a separate module.

-If you want to host or create content for base SS14, go to the [Space Station 14 repository](https://github.com/space-wizards/space-station-14) as it contains both RobustToolbox and the content pack for development of new content packs and is the base for your fork.
+If you want to host or create content for base SS14, go to the [Space Station 14 repository](https://github.com/space-wizards/space-station-14) as all base code and resources for SS14 forks.

 ## Documentation/Wiki